 However, plants with a hyperaccumulation ability for heavy metals are very limited.
 For example, the first land plant hyperaccumulator, Pteris vittata (Pteridaceae), was only identified in 2001 as an arsenic hyperaccumulator plant.
 Since then the hyperaccumulation ability for zinc and cadmium has been found in Arabidopsis halleri (Brassicaceae) in Japan.
 Thus, the application of heavy metal hyperaccumulator plants to phytoremediation is just beginning.
 Before hyperaccumulator plants can be identified and applied for soil decontamination, many questions must be answered.
-These include determining where and how these plants accumulate heavy metals, and why hyperaccumulators can absorb higher concentrations of heavy metals
+These include determining where and how these plants accumulate heavy metals, and why hyperaccumulators can absorb higher concentrations of heavy metals.

-In April 2003, Dr. Izumi Nakai (Professor, Tokyo University of Science, Japan), Dr. Akiko Hokura (Assistant Professor, ditto), and colleagues initiated research to answer these questions using X-ray imaging.
+In April 2003, Dr. Izumi Nakai (Professor, Tokyo University of Science, Japan), Dr. Akiko Hokura1 (Assistant Professor, dito), and colleagues initiated research to answer these questions using X-ray imaging.
 They studied the heavy metal hyperaccumulation ability of various plants, and decided to focus on Pteris vittata in Japan after meeting Dr. Nobuyuki Kitajima (Fujita Corporation, Japan), who had conducted a soil decontamination project using Pteris vittata.
-To elucidate the mechanisms of its arsenic hyperaccumulation ability, analysis with the resolution of $1 \mu m (\mu m = 10^{-6} m)$ was required.
-"SPring-8's Trace Element Analysis Beamline (BL37XU), which provides a combination of X-ray microbeams and X-ray fluorescence analysis, was the only facility that could perform element analysis and chemical form analysis at the cellular level," explains Dr Nakai specific fluorescent X-ray energy, the constituent elements can be identified from the obtained spectrum (wavelength-dependent intensity distribution).
-Additionally, the element concentration can be obtained from the fluorescent X-ray intensity.
-This analysis technique is called X-ray fluorescence (XRF).
-However, the spatial resolution is limited to 10 μm in conventional XRF using non-directional X-rays and not synchrotron radiation, making it difficult to obtain the complex behavior of elements in plant tissues.
-To overcome this difficulty, an X-ray microbeam was prepared by exploiting the highly brilliant and directional synchrotron radiation to measure the 2D distributions of contained elements.
-This is called synchrotron radiation microbeam X-ray fluorescence (SR-μ-XRF).
+To elucidate the mechanisms of its arsenic hyperaccumulation ability, analysis with the resolution of $1 \,\mu$ m (μ m = 10^{-6} m) was required.
+"SPring-8's Trace Element Analysis Beamline (BL37XU), which provides a combination of X-ray microbeams and X-ray fluorescence analysis, was the only facility that could perform element analysis and chemical form analysis at the cellular level," explains Dr. Nakai.